 Action Code Action Name Responsible Officer Position Progress Status Comments Performance Measure Target Actual EE4.5.2 Number of visitors to the Visitor Information Centre (IVIC) Visitor Services and Promotion Lead 25% Progressing The quarter was 10% up compared to the previous 6-year average.
-September 2022 recorded the highest number of visitors for that month for a 7-year period Number of visitors to the VIC 5% increase annually 10% EE4.6: Ens ure that visitor information is accessibly availat ple across the Shire Action Code Action Name Responsible Officer Position Progress Status Comments Performance Measure Target Actual EE4.6.1 Visitor Information available in each township Visitor Services and Promotion Lead 10% Progressing Peak Hill Visitor Information Outlet has been checked and is fully stocked.
-The remaining townships will Visitor Information available in each township e 5 townships information collateral reviewed in November.
+September 2022 recorded the highest number of visitors for that month for a 7-year period Number of visitors to the VIC 5% increase annually 10% FF46.
+Fns ure that visitor information 1.0 ure that visitor information is accessibly availab ple across the Shire Action Code Action Name is accessibly availab Responsible Officer Position ple across the Progress Comments Performance Measure Target Actual information collateral reviewed in November.

-Action Code Action Name Responsible Officer Position Progress Status Comments Performance Measure Target Actual EE4.6.2 Increase in visitation to Parkes digital platforms Visitor Services and Promotion Lead 25% Progressing In this quarter, we have increased our social media posts for events and entertainment guides.
+Action Code Action Name Responsible Officer Position Progress Status Comments Performance Measure Target Actual EE4.62 Increase in visitation to Parkes digital platforms Visitor Services and Promotion Lead 25% Progressing In this quarter, we have increased our social media posts for events and entertainment guides.
 We are also now sharing our posts with other central west tourism and event groups and our village noticeboards.
 Further social engagement will be made for tourism activities and visitor services during the next quarter.
 ATDW (Australian Tourism Data Warehouse) profiles are being reviewed to ensure up to date content and fresh images are being shared across the Tourism Industry platforms.
 Increase in visitation to Parkes digital platforms 10% increase EE4.6.3 Visitor Information Guide is reviewed and updated Visitor Services and Promotion Lead 50% Progressing The Visitor Information guide is currently under review to update content and imagery prior to a further reprint under the current branding.
 The review of the guide should be completed in the next quarter.
 As the current stock has been depleted, as an interim resource, we have created and distributed A4 foamboards with a QR code pointing to the visitor guide.
 Visitor Information Guide is reviewed and updated Bi-annually Under review